Below are 13 elementary reasons we should be asking more questions about the quality of our drinking water and where it comes from:

 What Is Healthy Drinking Water?

-In nine of 10 cases, you won’t be poisoned by drinking tap water in the United States.
-The problem is the odd town out.
 Since water quality varies drastically between towns, cities, and states, testing is the only way to know for sure whether your water is safe.

 Submitting your water to the lab is easy.
 What’s not as easy is finding common agreement on what constitutes safe.